Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 Some guidelines and tips:

-- Use the stubs below to write up your final project.
-Alternatively, if you would like the writeup to be an executable document (with [knitr](http://yihui.name/knitr/), [jupytr](http://jupyter.org/), or other tools), you can create it as a separate file and put a link to it here in the readme.

 - For information on formatting text files with markdown, see https://guides.github.com/features/mastering-markdown/ .
 You can use markdown to include images in this document by linking to files in the repository, eg `![GitHub Logo](/images/logo.png)`.

 - The project must be entirely reproducible.
 In addition to the results, the repository must include all the data (or links to data) and code needed to reproduce the results.

-- If you are working with unpublished data that you would prefer not to publicly share at this time, please contact me to discuss options.
-In most cases, the data can be anonymized in a way that putting them in a public repo does not compromise your other goals.

 - Paste references (including urls) into the reference section, and cite them with the general format (Smith at al. 2003).

-- Commit and push often as you work.

 OK, here we go.

-# Title of my project

 ```r
 setwd("~/Dropbox/Brown University/BIOL1425/phylobio_final_project/")
 ```

+# Title of my project

-Sensitivity Analysis of EDGE values
+Sensitivity Analysis of input GE on EDGE Values

 ## Introduction and Goals

 It seems inevitable that climate change, along with other anthropogenic factors, will continue to drive the endangerment and extinction of taxa for the immediate future.
 Each species is by definition a unique parcel of genetic information, which means that an extinction is the loss of a unique genome.
 With the number of endgangered taxa mounting, it is important to understand the ways in which species will go extinct, and what that means for the loss of phylogenetic diversity.
-EDGE values (Isaac et al 2007) are a proposed method of combining a species' probability of extinction with a measure of its unique evolutionary history.
+EDGE values (Isaac et al 2007) are a proposed method of combining a species' probability of extinction (GE, global endangerment) with a measure of its unique evolutionary history (ED, evolutionary distinctiveness).
 Calculation of the evolutionary distinctiveness (ED) value is based on tree topology, where a species' score is  the total branch length from the root node to its tip, where internal branches' weight is scaled by the number of tip taxa that share that branch.

 ![Isaac2007_fig1](Isaac_fig1.png)